evanhearne/ds-assignment-1/README.md

 + Auth API now blacklists tokens from signed out users to ensure integrity - possible through new Blacklist DB Table + checks .

 + Overall, the solution created aligns well with the lab work completed so far.

+## References

+The documentation used for this assignment can be found [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) .

 #### Deployment Instructions
 ```bash